christian-volmer/OFFT/README.md

 # Known limitations of the current version

-- Library is still in its beginnings, API may change from one (minor) version to another
+- Library is still in its beginnings, API may change from one (minor) version to another.
+- Public API for non-interleaved real and imaginary parts is missing.
 - No in-place transforms.
-Source and destination buffers must be different
+Source and destination buffers must be different.
-- No special API for real-valued transforms
+- No special API for real-valued transforms.
-- Large transform sizes with prime factors that do not fit into 32 bits will fail (also on 64 bit targets)
+- Extremely large transform sizes with prime factors that do not fit into 32 bits will fail (also on 64 bit targets).

 # The directory structure